 How Often Do You Need New Brakes?

-If you are the kind of driver who rides the accelerator as much as you can, you probably wind up riding the brakes pretty hard to slow down from high speeds.
+If you are the kind of driver who brakes hard, tows or carries extra loads in the truck, or drives in constant stop-and-go traffic, the chances are your brakes are going to wear much quicker than average.
 This extra strain greatly lowers the life expectancy of OEM brake pads, which are designed for the kind of driving recommended as best practices for individuals with a private operator’s license.
 Most people don’t drive like that, though.
 Some tend to be more cautious, braking slowly and early to keep the ride gentle and minimize forces on the passengers.
 Others like the biofeedback of rapid acceleration or deceleration.
 These different driving styles will wear the break system differently.
 That’s why brake inspections are needed to determine the best time to replace brake pads.

 What’s the Difference Between OEM and Performance Brake Pads?